skyeyester/stable-baselines/docs/guide/install.rst

 .. note::

-	Stable-Baselines supports Tensorflow versions from 1.8.0 to 1.14.0, and does not work on Tensorflow versions 2.0.0 and above.
-Support for Tensorflow 2 API is planned.
+	Stable-Baselines supports Tensorflow versions from 1.8.0 to 1.15.0, and does not work on Tensorflow versions 2.0.0 and above.
+PyTorch support is done in `Stable-Baselines3 <https://github.com/DLR-RM/stable-baselines3>`_

 Ubuntu